renzofbn/portfolio/src/pages/posts/htdf.md

     print(True)
 ```

-*Explanation:*
 These tests illustrate what outputs you expect from given inputs.
 Use different cases (e.g., simple, complex, edge cases) to fully specify the behavior.

 ---

 ## Inventory

-Outline the steps your function should take.
-Think of this as a checklist or a blueprint for your code.
+Outline the steps your function should take. **Think of this as a checklist or a blueprint for your code**.
 Write a pseudo-code template that lists all the necessary operations.

-**Example:**
+*Example:*

 ```python
 def roman_to_arabic(r: str) -> int: